 Listed below are information and references to address physical activity and nutrition in the community setting.

-Planning for an effective community intervention should be done at two levels: a) high-level strategic plan; and b) intervention plan.
+Planning for an effective community intervention should be done at two levels: a high-level strategic plan; and an intervention plan.

 Strategic Planning Resources